 - Medellín Quarantine Starts on March 20 for Four Days

 The Bottom Line: Colombia Coronavirus Death Rate – What are the Chances of Dying?

-Colombia is experiencing a lower coronavirus death rate per million than in several other countries in Latin America including Chile, Peru, Brazil, Ecuador and Mexico.
+Colombia is experiencing a lower coronavirus death rate per million than in several other countries in Latin America including Brazil, Chile, Mexico and Peru.

 The bottom line answer to foreigners asking about the Colombia coronavirus death rate is that you have a higher chance of dying the older you are.
 This is just like in other countries.

 The lowest death rate in Colombia out of confirmed cases is for those aged 9 or under – only 0.1 percent as of October 18.
 This compares to 29.8 percent for those over 80 years-old.

 Also, underlying health conditions such as asthma, cancer, pulmonary disease, heart disease, kidney disease, liver disease and diabetes put you at greater risk with coronavirus.